oconnorb/brendanoconnor.github.io/_pages/cv.md

 1. Chandra Cycle 23 Award, The collimation and energetics of short GRBs: searching for jet-breaks with Chandra, Awarded 80 ks (2 ToOs) - $66,792

+2. Swift Target of Opportunity, Successfully requested 21 Swift ToOs of Galactic X-ray sources identified through the Swift Deep Galactic Plane Survey

 **Optical/Infrared**

-2. Gemini-North 2022B, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GN-2022B-Q-130)
+3. Gemini-North 2022B, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GN-2022B-Q-130)

-3. Gemini-South 2022B, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GS-2022B-Q-134)
+4. Gemini-South 2022B, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GS-2022B-Q-134)

-4. Gemini-South 2022B, Off-axis afterglows from compact binary mergers, Awarded 8.5 hr of Rapid ToO (GS-2022B-Q-232)
+5. Gemini-South 2022B, Off-axis afterglows from compact binary mergers, Awarded 8.5 hr of Rapid ToO (GS-2022B-Q-232)

-5. Gemini-South 2022A, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GS-2022A-Q-141)
+6. Gemini-South 2022A, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GS-2022A-Q-141)

-6. Gemini-South Director’s Discretionary Time, Probing the unusual long GRB 211227A with Gemini, Awarded 2.1 hr of Rapid ToO
+7. Gemini-South Director’s Discretionary Time, Probing the unusual long GRB 211227A with Gemini, Awarded 2.1 hr of Rapid ToO

-7. Lowell Discovery Telescope 2022B (Co-PI), Classically Scheduled Imaging and Spectroscopy of Transients and Their Host Galaxies – Awarded 5 full nights
+8. Lowell Discovery Telescope 2022B (Co-PI), Classically Scheduled Imaging and Spectroscopy of Transients and Their Host Galaxies – Awarded 5 full nights

-8. Lowell Discovery Telescope 2022A, Gamma-ray bursts and their host environments, Awarded 4 half-nights
+9. Lowell Discovery Telescope 2022A, Gamma-ray bursts and their host environments, Awarded 4 half-nights